Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 <!-- ------------------------ -->
 ## Source Account Setup

-Download scripts to populate your source account from this Github repository as a ZIP: _https://github.com/Snowflake-Labs/sfguide_failover_scripts_
+Download scripts to populate your source account from [this Github repository](https://github.com/Snowflake-Labs/sfguide_failover_scripts) as a ZIP

 OR clone to a directory in your local machine with the below command